indiainvestments/indiainvestments.github.io/content/en/faqs/best-mutual-fund.md

 No one can predict how markets would perform in near future (short term), or over long periods of time.
 And when we say no one, we really mean **no one at all**.

-London stock exchange is the oldest, with ~400 years of history.
-US markets have been around for ~120+ years.
-Indian markets are young, been around for only a little over 40 years.
+Amsterdam is the oldest stock exchange, founded in the 1460s.
+London stock exchange is one of the oldest, founded in 1801, with nearly ~220 years of history.
+US markets have been around for ~200+ years, since the early 1800s (NYSE was established in 1817).
+Indian markets are relatively young, been around for only a little over 40 years, in any meaningful way.
+BSE was founded in 1870s, but it's hard to find reliable data since before Sensex was created in 1979.
+Some even suggest to ignore data from before NSE was created in 1994, which gives us ~25 years worth of market data to analyse.

 Despite all these data, there's no prediction algorithm or deep-learning solutions; that can predict future market behavior accurately or near-accurately.
 Markets would surprise you from time-to-time, and new events would keep on happening in all markets, all over the world.